DataDog/documentation/content/en/getting_started/tagging/unified_service_tagging.md

 If you deployed the Datadog Cluster Agent with [Admission Controller][1] enabled, the Admission Controller mutates the pod manifests and injects all required environment variables (based on configured mutation conditions).
 In that case, manual configuration of `DD_` environment variables in pod manifests is unnecessary.
 For more information, see the [Admission Controller documentation][1].

 ##### Automatic version tagging for containerized environments

+<div class="alert alert-info">This feature is only available for the <a href="https://docs.datadoghq.com/tracing/">Application Performance Monitoring (APM)</a> product.</div>

 You can use the `version` tag to [monitor deployments][7] and to identify faulty code deployments through [Automatic Faulty Deployment Detection][8].

-Datadog sets the `version` tag for you in the following priority order.
+For APM data, Datadog sets the `version` tag for you in the following priority order.
 If you manually set `version`, Datadog does not override your `version` value.

 | Priority         | Version Value |
 |--------------|------------|